minhthong582000/rate-limiter/README.md

 - `--num-requests`: Number of requests to simulate.
 - `--wait-time`: Time to wait between requests in milliseconds.
 - `--jitter`: Jitter in milliseconds to add to the wait time.
 The actual wait time will be `wait-time + rand(-jitter, jitter)`.
+- `--parallel`: Number of parallel workers to simulate requests.
+Each worker will simulate `num-requests` requests.

 ## Comparison